General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-This is what would be expected for a spin-1 field.
+This is what would be expected for a spin-1/2 field.
 That is, under a duality rotation of $\Theta=\pi/4$, one linear polarization state turns into the other, while the circular polarization state remains the same.
-The transformation properties \eqref{jp4}--\eqref{jp7} of the Stokes parameters point out that the Stokes parameters $Q, U$ represent the linearly polarized components, and $V$ represents the circularly polarized component.
+The transformation properties \eqref{jp4}--\eqref{jp7} of the Stokes parameters point out that the Stokes parameters $S_1, S_2$ represent a linearly polarized components, and $S_3$ represents a circularly polarized component.

-The polarization vector ${\bm P}=(P_1,P_2,P_3)$ and the degree of polarization $P=|{\bm P}|$ of the electromagnetic radiation can be defined in terms of the normalized Stokes parameters by ${\bm P}=(Q/I,U/I,V/I)$.
-Any partially polarized wave may be thought of as an incoherent superposition of a completely polarized wave with the degree of polarization $P$ and the polarization vector ${\bm P}$, and a completely unpolarized wave with the degree of polarization $1-P$ and zero polarization vector, ${\bm P}=0$, so that for arbitrary polarized radiation one has: $(I,Q,U,V)=(PI,Q,U,V)+(I-PI,0,0,0)$.
+The polarization vector ${\bm P}=(P_1,P_2,P_3)$ and the degree of polarization $P=|{\bm P}|$ of the electromagnetic radiation can be defined in terms of the normalized Stokes parameters by ${\bm P}=(S_1/I,S_2/I,S_3/I)$.
+Any partially polarized wave may be thought of as an incoherent superposition of a completely polarized wave with the degree of polarization $P$ and the polarization vector ${\bm P}$, and a completely unpolarized wave with the degree of polarization $1-P$ and nil polarization vector, ${\bm P}=0$, so that for an arbitrary polarized radiation one has: $(S_0,S_1,S_2,S_3)=I(P,P_1,P_2,P_3)+I(1-P,0,0,0)$.
 For completely polarized waves, vector ${\bm P}$ describes the surface of the unit sphere introduced by Poincar\'e \cite{LL}.
-The center of Poincar\'e sphere corresponds to unpolarized radiation and the interior to partially polarized radiation.
+The center of the Poincar\'e sphere corresponds to an unpolarized radiation and the interior to a partially polarized radiation.
 Orthogonally polarized waves represent any two conjugate points on the Poincar\'e sphere.
 In particular, $(P_1=\pm 1,P_2=0,P_3=0)$, and $(P_1=0, P_2=0,P_3=\pm 1)$ represent orthogonally polarized waves corresponding to the linear and circular polarization bases, respectively.